 I think this is a really important lesson for when vegetable gardening for beginners.
 And also for experienced gardeners too!

-This year we are starting every single homestead process over.
-From scratch.
+A few years ago we had to start every single homestead process over.
+Completely from scratch.
 We just moved into a new home build on the family ranch.

 Other years, I have been pregnant or raising newborns & small children during the peak of garden season.